Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Focus on how far you have come in life rather than looking at the accomplishments of others.
+> All things come into being by conflict of opposites.

 <!-- QUOTE_END -->